Monogenic semigroup: Structure

 The results in this section actually hold for any element a of an arbitrary semigroup and the monogenic subsemigroup $\langle a \rangle$ it generates.

 Related notions

-A related notion is that of periodic semigroup (also called torsion semigroup), in which every element has finite order (or, equivalently, in which every mongenic subsemigroup is finite).
+A related notion is that of periodic semigroup (also called torsion semigroup), in which every element has finite order (or, equivalently, in which every monogenic subsemigroup is finite).
 A more general class is that of quasi-periodic semigroups (aka group-bound semigroups or epigroups) in which every element of the semigroup has a power that lies in a subgroup.

 An aperiodic semigroup is one in which every monogenic subsemigroup has a period of 1.